- General Questions

 Accordion

-Alameda County Environmental Health and the Alameda County Waste Management Authority.
+In Alameda County, the plastic bag laws are enforced by the Alameda County Waste Management Authority.

 Stores may be subject to warnings and fines for non-compliance.
 Fines range from $100 to $1,000 per violation, escalating for repeat offenses.